howtographql/howtographql/content/backend/graphql-js/5-applying-authentication.md

 Recall the steps for creating adding a new feature to your GraphQL API:

 1. Adjust data model (if necessary)
-1. Deploy Graphcool database service to apply changes to data model (if necessary)
+1. Deploy Prisma database service to apply changes to data model (if necessary)
 1. Add new root field (on the `Query`, `Mutation` or `Subscription` field) to application schema
 1. Implement the resolver for the new root field